-Once you've tested your build in your dev environment, the promotion process is pretty straightforward.
+After you've tested your build in your dev environment, the promotion process is pretty straightforward.
 Before you try it out, make sure to create your stage and production environments and put the embed codes in the necessary places.
 (You can reuse existing hosts.)

 - A Developer (someone with the Develop right) submits the library, which moves the library to the Submitted state.